gibsonlab/chronostrain/examples/database/README.md

 ## Step 2: Generate marker sequence seeds

 ### Strategy
+In general, the user can specify any marker seed using a FASTA file containing one or more records containing known variants of a particular gene.
-In this example, we will extract all marker sequences from MetaPhlAn (version 3 or later) that include the `g__Klebsiella` taxonomic label.
+As an example, we will extract all marker sequences from MetaPhlAn (version 3 or later) that include the `g__Klebsiella` taxonomic label.
 These will serve as *marker seeds* for ChronoStrain's database.